Murad501/baby-shop-client/README.md

 * advertised product show on home page
 * admin can delete any user or seller
 * User can buy any product using card payment method
-* If the user purchases a product, the user can download the invoice for that product
+* If the user buy a product, the user can download the invoice for that product

 * buyer email : buyer@gmail.com
 * buyer pass  : Buyer@12345